joelburget/website/posts/healthy-hackathon.md

 And let's be honest, Khan Academy can be pretty boring.
 It's better than most educational material out there.
 Well, the content itself is, but the site itself ranges from dry and lifeless to pretty, but rarely fantastic, whimsical, or delightful.

 Our plan was to take Khan Academy's content and embed it in a game that's worth playing.
-The game is a fantasy rpg with gameplay similar to Final Fantasy (so I'm told), called KhanQuest.
+The game is a fantasy rpg with gameplay similar to Final Fantasy (so I'm told).
+There's strategy, exploration, levelling up, interesting decisions, and *math*.

 ## Mapping Between KA and KhanQuest